Is Your Mattress Toxic??

 - Old mattress made before 2007 are even better.

 - Natural/organic mattresses or handmade mattresses are probably the best option.
-(Most of those show baby mattresses, though.)
+(Most of those are only baby mattresses, though.)

-We get a new ton-toxic mattresses.
+So we got a new non-toxic mattresses.
 Even though I am allergic to latex, it is covered and I do not get an allergic reaction.
 I cannot be happier with this choice!
 There are natural mattress stores out there or even people who make natural hand made mattresses.
 You just have to do a little research.

 I still look back at this situation and it freaks me out.
 I have overcome my mattress fear, enough to sleep only on my organic mattress.
 It is very unfortunate that this had to happen to me, but it is also a blessing because now I get to tell you all about it and warn you before it is too late.